AdobeDocs/experience-platform.es-ES/help/landing/ai-assistant.md

 From here, you can input your question in the text box and query Assistant for concepts regarding data or audiences.
 You can also ask questions about your data objects to better understand how you can use them for your respective use case.  -->

-### Ejemplo de caso de uso: Utilice el Ayudante para acelerar el proceso de creación de esquemas
+### Ejemplo de caso de uso: Utilice el Ayudante para acelerar el proceso de creación de esquemas {#example-use-case}

 >[!NOTE]
 >